kartoza/docker-sftp-backup/README.md

 ## Database specific variables

-* PGUSER if not set, defaults to : docker
-* PGPASSWORD if not set, defaults to : docker
-* PGPORT if not set, defaults to : 5432
-* PGHOST if not set, defaults to : db
-* PGDATABASE if not set, defaults to : gis
 * DAILY number of daily backups to keep, defaults to : 7
 * MONTHLY number of monthly backups to keep, defaults to : 12
 * YEARLY number of yearly backups to keep, defaults to : 3